forfudan/MojoMiji/src/miji/basic/variables.md

 In other words, the Mojo variable name is a sticker stuck onto a physical memory address directly, while the Python variable name is a sticker stuck onto an abstract object in memory.

-In the later section [Assign values between variables](#assign-values-between-variables), we will continue to see how the difference between Python and Mojo variables affects the way we assign values between variables.
+In the later chapters, we will continue to see how this difference affects the way we assign values between variables.

 ::: tip Major difference between Python variables and Mojo variables